itzshoaibmalik/Tele-Sync/README.md

 This creates two listeners, one for WhatsApp and another for a Telegram bot.
 When the WhatsApp listener receives a message it relays the content to the Telegram bot, which sends it to the owner.
 In order to send a message to WhatsApp, the owner must do so through the Telegram bot.

+Basically when a channel or a group posts anything this bot convert that into api and respond auto to whatsapp and sync further.
 **IMPORTANT WARNING:** it is possible that WhatApp will end up blocking the phone number used to connect through yowsup, **use at your own risk**.

 ## Usage